SergioPalaciosP/nextgen_ansible_advanced_homework/README.md

 ## Roles

-Documentation included in each role
+See documentation in roles folders

 | Playbook name       | Description                                                              |
 |---------------------|--------------------------------------------------------------------------|